BrattishRat384/bootstrap_firstbuild/README.md

 # bootstrap_firstbuild
+---
-This is part of a school project.
+> - This is part of a class assignment.
+> - This is a work in progress.
+> - To be hosted on brattishrat384.xyz subdomain.
+---